RascalSoftware/RAT-Docs/source/matlab_examples/domains_standard_layers.rst

 additional steps.

 A normal standard layers model defines parameters, which are grouped into layers, and then these are arranged into contrasts.
-For sample containing domains, the layers are first grouped into domain 'contrasts', which are just groupings of layers with none of the additional parameters of a contrast (such as resolutions etc).
+For sample containing domains, the layers are first grouped into **domain contrasts**, which are just groupings of layers with none of the additional parameters of a contrast (such as resolutions etc).
 Then, the actual experimental contrasts are built in the usual way, but with the model set as any two of the domains.

 .. image:: ../images/domainsGraph.png